elvasthaisa/elvasthaisa/README.md

 I'm Thaísa Elvas and here are some curiosities about me:

-- 💻 In my last job I worked both as a QA and Front-end Developer :)
+- 💻 I'm a Front-end Developer but I've worked previously as a QA :)
 - 📚 I participated in a Back-End Developer Bootcamp at {Reprograma} in 2020
-- 🎲 Now I'm participating in a Data Engineer Bootcamp sponsored by Santander
+- 🎲 Now I'm participating in a Data Engineer Bootcamp sponsored by Santander (Santander Coders)
-- :mortar_board: I graduated in 2022 as a Chemistry Engineer at UFPE.
+- :mortar_board: I graduated in 2022 as a Chemistry Engineer at UFPE
-- 🎵 I like playing the guitar, and singing and dream of playing the piano someday.
+- 🎵 I like playing the guitar, and singing and dream of playing the piano someday
 - 😄 I'm a curious person, who loves to learn, go to the beach, run, go hiking, make real connections and meet good people :)
 - And I love to code ❤️